odd12258053/qust/README.md

 # Qust

-Qust is a fast and straightforward job queue implemented by Rust.
+Qust is a fast and straightforward in-memory job queue implemented by Rust.

 # API